zoolanders/documentation/src/essentials-for-yootheme-pro/developers/source/custom-source.md

             foreach ($row as $key => $value) {
                 // we recommend to cleanup the fields names as
-                // to ensure it follows Graph Schema standards
+                // to ensure it follows GraphQL Schema standards
                 $data[SourceService::encodeField($key)] = $value;
             }